 “Atypical” is a coming of age story that follows Sam (played by Keir Gilchrist), an 18-year-old on the autism spectrum as he searches for love and independence.
-While Sam is on his funny yet emotional journey of self-discovery, the rest of his family must grapple with change in their own lives as they all struggle with the central theme: what does it really mean to be normal?
-The show also stars Jennifer Jason Leigh stars as his mother; Michael Rapaport as his father; Brigette Lundy-Paine as his sister; and Amy Okuda as his therapist.
-The series, produced by Sony Pictures Television, is created and written by Robia Rashid (The Goldbergs, How I Met Your Mother, Will & Grace).
+While Sam is on his funny yet emotional journey of self-discovery, the rest of his family must grapple with change in their own lives.
+They all struggle with the central theme: what does it really mean to be “normal”?

-We’re always nervous when we see shows attempt to portray kids on the autism spectrum because the spectrum is so broad (“If you’ve met one kid with autism, you’ve met one kid with autism.”), and we hate to see kids get typecast or stereotypically played.
+We’re always nervous when we see shows attempt to portray kids on the autism spectrum because the spectrum is so broad. (“If you’ve met one kid with autism, you’ve met one kid with autism.”)
+We hate to see kids get typecast or stereotypically played.
 But the show seems to do a good job of showing that Sam is Sam, and he’s simply not like anyone else.
 And when you come right down to it, who is?

 After we previewed this show, we sat down and watched it with our favorite kid on the autism spectrum.
 The verdict: He thought it was hilarious.
-(For hours afterward he was chuckling about Sam’s line, “I was thinking about Antarctic cod.”)
-He also thought that Sam’s character, while not that much like himself, was still thoroughly likeable (“It cracks me up when people take things so literally,” he noted.)
+He also thought that Sam’s character was thoroughly likeable. (“It cracks me up when people take things so literally,” he noted.)
 (Parenting note: There is some language and there are adult situations in the show; be aware of this before you decide whether you’re going to watch it with a youngster.)

 In honor of Sam and his romantic misadventures, we went ahead and made chocolate covered strawberries.
-The good news about chocolate covered strawberries: They are just about the fastest and easiest recipe a person could make, they don’t require any special equipment, and when you give them to someone, it’s a downright gesture of love.
+We’ve got a few good things for you to know about chocolate covered strawberries.
+First, they are just about the fastest and easiest recipe a person could make.
+Second, they don’t require any special equipment.
+And third, when you give them to someone, it’s a downright gesture of love.

 - 1 pound of strawberries